xPutnikx/flutter-passcode/README.md

 ### 1.0.2
 - Added configurable background and title color. (by @BeDaut)
 - Added `cancelCallback` to react when user cancelled widget (by @mix1009)

+### 1.0.3
+- Provide widget instead of string for title
+- Fixed digits layout